An original painting of our nation’s official national mammal, the American bison. This large artwork would look fantastic with any rustic decor.

 Support: Gallery Wrap Stretched Canvas

 Shape: Horizontal (landscape)

 Description: A wildlife painting depicting a lone American Bison standing out on the open range.
 In the background, the prairie rises to meet a blue sky with whispy overhead clouds.
 This painting will look great in any rustic, Native American, or western-theme room.
 The artwork is signed by fine artist Teresa Bernard.

-This American Bison painting is hand-painted on gallery wrap stretched canvas.
+This American Bison painting is hand-painted on a large gallery wrap stretched canvas.
 No frame is required to exhibit it because the artwork extends around the edges of the canvas.
 However, it will look great should you choose to have it framed.

 The story behind this American Bison painting begins in 2016.
 It is the year the American Bison became America’s official national mammal.
 It is also in the summer of that same year, we traveled to Rapid City, South Dakota, on a family vacation.
 While there, we made it a point to visit Custer State Park, where several herds of American bison roam freely.
 We just had to see these magnificent animals up close, and we were not disappointed.